-30 July 2022
+30 July 2022 Assistant Director of Finance Date:

 CASHFLOW STATEMENT

 The Cash Flow Statement shows the changes in cash and cash equivalents of the Authority during the reporting period.
 The statement shows how the Authority generates and uses cash and cash equivalents by classifying cash flows as operating, investing and financing activities.